m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-1.md

 1. **Southbound interface:** This is used by the controller to communicate with network devices.
 The interface also allows support for various third-party vendor specific protocols like openflow, netflow, netconf etc. We can also write our own plugin in the Southbound interface.

-2. **Northbound interface:** As the name suggests, it’s an “upward” bound interface so that SDN applications can talk to the controller platform underneath (see figure below).
+2. **Northbound interface:** As the name suggests, it's an “upward” bound interface so that SDN applications can talk to the controller platform underneath (see figure below).
 For eg an application to check connectivity of the network, the ping packets are sent to the Northbound interface to the controller, the controller parses information and will pass on the packets to the device interface via the Southbound API.

 3. **Model Driven Service Abstraction Layer (or MD-SAL):** It is the abstraction layer provided by OpenStack for developers to add new features to the controller.
 Using karaf they can write services or protocol drivers to integrate them together.
 MDSAL has 2 components: